PayU-EMEA/paytouch-android/README.md

 ##Additional Information
 In SDK when using local environment if you set payment to be less than 10 PLN there will be thrown GENERIC_ERROR.
-This will lest you test 'error' path.
+This will lets you test 'error' path.

 ## Quick tour over features
 <img src="/gfx/widget.png?raw=true" alt="Selected payment method widget" style="width:800px">